enso-org/enso/docs/distribution/launcher.md

 #### Fallback Method
 To ensure that the launcher can be safely updated even if the distribution scheme changes, there should be support for a fallback upgrade scheme that is triggered if the default upgrade process fails.

+This fallback scheme is only intended for situations where the current default scheme is deprecated indefinitely.
+So for simplicity, it does not allow to choose an arbitrary version but only to upgrade to the latest version of the launcher.
+In the very rare case in which the user wants to downgrade after the default distribution scheme has changed, they have to first upgrade to the latest version of the launcher which will use a new distribution scheme.
+Then, on that latest version, it may be possible to downgrade back to an old version (which is distributed on the new distribution scheme).

+Thus, when migrating to a new distribution scheme, old versions should also be preserved, but the fallback upgrade scheme does not have to keep track of all the versions, but only the latest one.

-It can be implemented by hosting the latest version on some subdomain of `enso.org`.
+It can be implemented by uploading the most recent artifacts to some fixed domain, like `launcherupgrade.release.enso.org`.